lopay-limited/Lopay-ios-tech-test/README.md

 ### 👋 Overview

-At **LoPay**, we care deeply about building high-quality, user-friendly mobile experiences.
-This tech test will simulate a collaborative pairing session where we’ll assess how you work through real-world problems — from fixing existing bugs to building and refining features.
+At **Lopay**, we care deeply about building high-quality, user-friendly mobile experiences.
+This tech test will simulate a collaborative pairing session where we’ll assess how you work through real-world problems, from fixing existing bugs to building and refining features.

 You'll be working with an existing iOS Swift project that fetches products from a dummy API and displays them in a list.
 Your task is to identify and fix some known issues, implement UI improvements, and add functionality for a shopping cart.

 We’ll pair-code together for this test.
-You are encouraged to ask questions, reason out loud, and search the internet if needed — just like in a real team setting.
+You are encouraged to ask questions, reason out loud, and search the internet if needed, just like in a real team setting.

 ---